asyarb/HDSupport-Docs/content/blog/understanding-the-backend/index.md

 }
 ```

 Effectively, this "REST" API allows our React components to query any of the PHP files/endpoints for exactly the data they need at runtime. (non-blocking!)
-You can think of each PHP file as a different "route" (hence, being located in `./server/routes` ) that returns JSON encoded data from our database.
+You can think of each PHP file as a different "route" (hence, being located in `./server/routes` ) that returns a JSON or array of JSON with data from our database.
 The `json_encode` function from the [PHP library](http://php.net/manual/en/function.json-encode.php) was used to accomplish this.

 These queries typically occur when a component mounts or when a user interaction takes place, such as clocking in.
 This setup allows for a seamless user experience for workflows such as timesheets or editing schedule changes where our prior _solely_ server-rendered environment required constant page refreshes on each interaction.